-We recommend an initial soil test to all of our customers so that we can identify specific areas that your lawn may be lacking in nutrients.
+We recommend an initial soil test to all of our customers so that we can identify specific areas that your lawn may be lacking in nutrients and help us determine which organic lawn treatments are best for your lawn.
 Soil samples are taken and sent to the NC Department of Agriculture where they are tested for pH and nutrient and mineral content.
 After the soil analysis results are received we identify what soil amendments (gypsum and lime) are needed to promote healthy grass growth.
 We recommend a soil test follow-up every three years so that we can make certain that more amendments are not needed.
 The main areas that we focus on after we receive test results are: pH, Calcium to Magnesium Ratio and the Cation Exchange Capacity.

 pH: Soil acidity or alkalinity affects the health of the lawn by influencing the availability of nutrients for uptake by the plant.
 Some nutrients won’t dissolve easily and be available to the plants if the pH isn’t right.
 Below pH 6.0, some elements like nitrogen, potassium and phosphorous, are less available.
 Limestone is an alkaline material that regulates the soil acidity.